Stuffy McInnis: Career

 McInnis also excelled in moving runners ahead with sacrifice hits.
 His career total of 384 sacrifice hits is third best in MLB history.
+For hitters in the career span he played in, he was 7th in hits and he ranked 23rd all-time for hits when he retired.

 McInnis also was an especially solid defensive player.
 He for decades held major league fielding records for first basemen over one season.
 In 1921, he played in 152 games with the Red Sox and committed only one error in 1,651 chances for a .9993 mark, and his 1,300 errorless chances, also represented a season mark.
 Between May 31, 1921, and June 2, 1922, McInnis set a third record with 1,700 chances without an error over the course of 163 games.
 He finished with an overall .991 fielding percentage in the majors.

 On June 25, 2007, Kevin Youkilis played in his 120th consecutive game at first base without an error, breaking the prior Red Sox record set in 1921 by McInnis.
 In his 205th game without an error on April 27, 2008, Youkilis also established a new major league record for first basemen when he fielded his 1,701st consecutive chance without an error, passing the old mark of 1,700 set by McInnis.
 His streak was snapped at 238 games (2,002 fielding attempts) on June 7, 2008.

 Following his retirement as a player, McInnis managed the Salem Witches of the minor leagues in 1928, coached the Norwich University baseball team from 1931–1944 and the Harvard baseball team from 1949–1954.
-He died in Ipswich, Massachusetts, at age 69.
+In failing health for several years prior, McInnis died at the Benjamin Stickney Cable Memorial Hospital in Ipswich, Massachusetts on February 16, 1960 at age 69.
+His wife, Elise, died 2 years earlier.